New Physics effects in leptonic and semileptonic decays: SM phenomenology

-The ambiguity related to the form factor parameterization is noticeable for $B\to\pi\ell\nu$ decays.
-In Fig.~\ref{fig:dB-BPilnu} we compute the $B\to\pi\ell\nu$ differential decay rates by using two different theoretical inputs: (i) the scalar and vector form factors computed on the lattice at high-$q^2$ values and extrapolated to the rest of the physical region~\cite{Lattice:2015tia,Flynn:2015mha}; and (ii) $f_{0}(q^2)$ and $f_{+}(q^2)$ obtained by a combined fit of LQCD data with the experimental measurements of $\mathrm{d}\mathcal{B}(B\to \pi l \nu)/\mathrm{d}q^2$ (with $l=e,\mu$), which are more accurate at low-$q^2$ values~\cite{Aoki:2019cca}.
-Note, in particular, that the second approach allows us to extract $|V_{ub}|=3.73(14)\times 10^{-3}$~\cite{Aoki:2019cca}, lower than the one extracted from the inclusive decays (see e.g.~Ref.~\cite{Gambino:2020jvv} for a recent review).
+The uncertainty related to the form factor parameterization is noticeable for $B\to\pi\ell\nu$ decays, see e.g. Ref.~\cite{Bernlochner:2015mya}.
+In Fig.~\ref{fig:dB-BPilnu} we compute the $B\to\pi\ell\nu$ differential decay rates by using two different theoretical inputs: (i) the scalar and vector form factors computed on the lattice at high-$q^2$ values and extrapolated to the rest of the physical region~\cite{Lattice:2015tia,Flynn:2015mha} (see Table~\ref{tab:references} in Appendix~\ref{app:FFinputs}); and (ii) $f_{0}(q^2)$ and $f_{+}(q^2)$ obtained by a combined fit of LQCD data with the experimental measurements of $\mathrm{d}\mathcal{B}(B\to \pi l \nu)/\mathrm{d}q^2$ (with $l=e,\mu$), which are more accurate at low $q^2$-values~\cite{Aoki:2019cca}.~\footnote{For reference, the numerical inputs needed to reproduce these form factors are given in Table 50 of Ref.~\cite{Aoki:2019cca}.} Note, in particular, that the second approach allows us to extract $|V_{ub}|=3.73(14)\times 10^{-3}$~\cite{Aoki:2019cca}, lower than the one extracted from the inclusive decays (see e.g.~Ref.~\cite{Gambino:2020jvv} for a recent review).
 Our predictions by using both sets of form factors are shown in Fig.~\ref{fig:dB-BPilnu}.
 Both approaches lead to the same results in the large $q^2$-region where LQCD data dominate, but they diverge for small $q^2$ values, due to the model dependent extrapolation of the LQCD form factors.
 The LFU ratios defined in Eq.~\eqref{eq:ratio-lep} are then~\footnote{Note that a similar problem is not present in the $\mu/e$ ratios, since the form factors cancel out to a large extent in these observables because $m_{e}\ll m_{\mu}\ll m_B$.}

 Therefore, it is still not possible to use only LQCD data and have a robust SM prediction for $R_{B\pi}^{(\tau/\mu)}$.
 To avoid the artifact of the form factor extrapolations, we propose to use, instead of Eq.~\eqref{eq:ratio-lep}, the following observable,~\footnote{A similar proposal has been recently made for the $P\to V \ell \bar{\nu}$ transitions in Ref.~\cite{Isidori:2020eyd}, where $V$ denotes a vector meson.
 In this case, the uncertainties related to the pseudoscalar form factor can be substantially reduced by increasing the value of $q^2_\mathrm{min}$.}